Hiroshji/PyCV2-Webcam-Tracker/README.md

 ### Change Precision (16-bit or 32-bit)
 By default, the model uses 32-bit precision.
 To improve performance on GPUs, you can switch to 16-bit precision.
 Modify the following lines in the code:
 > [!NOTE]
-> The file is currently on 16 bit.
+> The file is currently on 16 bit it can be changed by removing "float16" and leaving it blank.

 - **32-bit Precision (Default):**
   ```python